 LISTEN

-We set aside regular times to listen to God both backward and forward.
+We set aside regular time to listen to God both backward and forward.

 Jesus listened to God in prayer to know His Father's will.
 We are also called to listen to God.
-We listen backward by regularly interacting with God through His Word alone and in community together.
+We listen backward by regularly interacting with God through His Word by studying it independently and by learning from the Bible within our church community as well.
 We listen forward by making space to hear His Spirit guiding and directing us.
 We also take time to listen well to one another, ensuring we know one another's stories so we might know how to care for and bless one another best.

 (Mark 1:35–37; John 14:25–26; 16:7–15; Hebrews 1:1–3; Romans 1:20)